OCEANPORT, N.J. — Monmouth Park Racetrack bet its future against long odds, and it’s about to cash in on what it hopes will be a jackpot.

-It’s a political tactic whose early success can be traced to the beginning of the 20th century, when the American Association for Labor Legislation drafted model bills in its historic crusade for unemployment insurance and workers’ compensation.
+It’s a political tactic whose early success can be traced to the beginning of the 20th century, when the American Association for Labor Legislation drafted model legislation in its historic crusade for unemployment insurance and workers’ compensation.

-The American Legislative Exchange Council then began seizing on the tactic after it was founded in 1973 by right-wing activist Paul Weyrich, drafting model bills by the hundreds and getting them introduced in dozens of states.
+The American Legislative Exchange Council then began seizing on the tactic after it was founded in 1973 by right-wing activist Paul Weyrich, drafting model legislation by the hundreds and getting them introduced in dozens of states.
 The group promotes an array of issues dear to its conservative, pro-business interests and then counts on its members — several thousand legislators, as well as hundreds of private entities, including many Fortune 500 companies — to drum up support.

 Drafting model legislation can help shape the agenda in statehouses — particularly in the part-time, “citizen legislatures” whose members hold day jobs, said Alexander Hertel-Fernandez, assistant professor of international and public affairs at Columbia University.